Boosting Large Language Models with Mask Fine-Tuning: Related Work

 \section{Related Work}

-This work explores to optimize a well-trained large language model (LLM) by learning a binary mask and proposes the mask fine-tuning (MFT), upgrading current LLM fine-tuning protocol.
-We summarize relevant literature of our work from (1) LLM pre-training and fine-tuning and (2) sparse network perspectives, emphasizing their correlations and differences.
+This work explores optimizing a well-trained large language model (LLM) by learning a binary mask and proposes mask fine-tuning (MFT), an upgrade to the current LLM fine-tuning protocol.
+We summarize the relevant literature on our work from (1) LLM pretraining and fine-tuning and (2) sparse network perspectives, emphasizing their correlations and differences.